Steve Oppermann: Professional career

 Shortly thereafter, he moved to Longwood, Florida.
 Though he no longer played on tour, Oppermann still intermittently played in notable tournament in the state.
 In November 1977 he played the two-round Sheoah Open on the Florida PGA Winter Tour.
 He shot four-under par 140 over the course of regulation play and then defeated Denny Lyons in a playoff for the victory.
 In January 1978 he played the PGA National Match Play Championship.
 He won his first round match against Jay Horton 3 & 2.
 However, he lost in the second round to Jim Albus, a club pro from New York, 3 & 2.
 In 1986 he played in his final PGA Tour tournament, the Tallahassee Open.
 In 1988 he played the Centennial Pro-am Golf Tournament at Harbor City Golf Course in Melbourne, Florida.
 In the first round he shot a 67 (−5), birdieing five holes on his back nine, to take a one-stroke lead over Scott Gump and Steve LaMontagne.
 In the second and final round he shot a 70 (−2) for a 137 total (−7), good enough for solo third.
 The following year he played well at the Florida Open and was near the top ten after the first round.
 During this era, he was a club professional at Melbourne Municipal Golf Course.

 In the early 1990s he remained at Melbourne Municipal.
 In 1994 he played the three-round North Florida PGA Senior Golf Championship in Titusville, Florida.
 He opened with 76 (+5) to put him 10 shots behind the lead.
 "I actually didn't play that poorly in the first round," Oppermann said later.
 "I just started bad."
 In the second round he played much better with a 68 (−3), the round of the day, putting him in solo fourth, four back.
 In the third and final round he shot a 72 (+1).
 He finished six shots out of a playoff but won the 50-54 age group.
 By 1997, he had retired to Pine Mountain, Georgia.

 Personal life

 Oppermann is married to Peggy Livingston.
-They have two children, Christy Oppermann and Steve Oppermann, Jr. In his youth, his son had much success at junior events.
-As a student, Steve Jr. represented Melbourne High School in Florida and was medalist at several events.
+They have two children, Christy Oppermann and Steven M. Oppermann.
+In his youth, his son had much success at junior events.
+As a student, Steven M. represented Melbourne High School in Florida and was medalist at several events.
 In 1993 he led Melbourne High to an undefeated record through its first 13 matches while winning its conference.